 Restaurant Absurdities describes itself as: “anti-fine dining, FUN-dining restaurant.
 The most absurd, delicious, and entertaining dining experience you will ever have.”

 For the experience, we paid $400 for 2 people (so $200 / person after GST and booking fees) back in 2021.
 This is their Friday price for a private table for two people.
-The price changes depending on the day, and whether it’s a shared table or private table.
+The price varies depending you are booking a single ticket or a group ticket.

-But I can see now they are available to book via Klook, and the price is much cheaper (~10% less) than what I paid and definitely less than the current price listed on the official website.
+I can see now they are also available via Klook, and sometimes the price is much cheaper (~10% less) on Klook than the price listed on the official website, so definitely compare before you buy.

 This includes a 6-course “Omakase” dinner and 2 alcoholic drinks – meaning, you won’t know what you’ll be having until each course is served.
 You can still specify dietary restrictions, but that’s about it.

-ou can also add on a cocktail pairing or bottle of wine at the start of your dinner if you wish.
+You can also add a cocktail pairing or bottle of wine at the start of your dinner if you wish.
 I did not do this as I am a lightweight and definitely cannot take much alcohol anymore.

 Spoiler Warning!